How to delete WooCommerce customer accounts

 woocommerce bulk delete old customer accounts

-Now that you have your list of customers accounts that you want to delete all you have to do is export their email addresses.
+Now that you have your list of customer accounts that you want to delete, all you have to do is export their email addresses.
 This process is super easy with Users Insights.
-All you have to do is to make sure you have the email column visible in your users table and press the export button.
-This will create and download a CSV file containing only the emails addresses that you have selected via the filters.
+All you have to do is make sure the email column is visible in your users’ table and press the export button.
+This will create and download a CSV file containing only the email addresses that you have selected via the filters.

 Bulk delete multiple WooCommerce accounts at once

-For the deletion process we are going to use a free plugin that allows you to bulk delete multiple WordPress accounts at once, by using the emails addresses as identifications.
+For the deletion process, we are going to use a free plugin that allows you to bulk delete multiple WordPress accounts at once, using the email addresses as identification.

-All you have to do is open the CSV file we have exported in the previous steps and copy and paste the email address in to the plugin field.
+All you have to do is open the CSV file we exported in the previous steps and copy and paste the email address into the plugin field.
 Here are the steps in order:

 1. Copy a few emails from your CSV